Baker Motor Co. breaks ground on new $10M Mercedes-Benz dealership in Summerville

 “We are excited to continue the legacy of outstanding service the Arnau family and team have established within the Charleston RV community,” said Jeff Hirsch, owner and president of Campers Inn RV.

-Mike Arnau led the previous operation, which was founded more than 20 years ago.
+Mike Arnau led the previous operation, founded more than 20 years ago.

 "I truly believe that the team at Campers Inn RV are honest campers who not only care about your family, but also your family vacation,” Arnau said.